utilmeta/utype/docs/en/guide/cls.md

 # Data Classes

-A data class is a generic class that has a set of properties (fields) that are also required to satisfy certain types or constraints, such as
+dataclass is a class that has a set of properties that are also required to satisfy certain types or constraints, such as
 ```python
 class Article:
     slug: str